 About the Park

 Franklin D. Roosevelt Four Freedoms Park is the first memorial dedicated to the former President in his home state of New York.
-It is the last work of the late Louis I. Kahn, an iconic architect of the 20th century.
-The Park celebrates the Four Freedoms, as pronounced in President Roosevelt’s famous January 6, 1941 State of the Union speech.
+Located on the southern tip of Roosevelt Island in New York City, it is the last work of the late Louis I. Kahn, an iconic architect of the 20th century.
+The Park celebrates the Four Freedoms, as pronounced in President Roosevelt's famous January 6, 1941 State of the Union speech.